tommekevda/radarr-sonarr-jellyfin-notifier/README.md

 - `GET /libraries` returns JSON with your Jellyfin libraries (name, itemId, collectionType, locations).
 - Provide Jellyfin credentials via headers (`X-Jellyfin-Url`, `X-Jellyfin-Api-Key`) or query params (`?url=<...>&api_key=<...>`).
-- Use this to copy `ItemId`s for the optional `X-Jellyfin-Library-Ids` header.
+- Use this to copy `ItemId`s for the optional `X-Jellyfin-Library-Ids` header or to see available `collectionType` values.
 - Example (browser-friendly URL; `jellyfin-notifier-ip`):

 ```